Evineit/Savings-django-webapp/readme.md

 Implementation of single-page-app finance client using JavaScript, HTML, and CSS.
 It fulfills the following requirements:

-* Quick add: Allow users to add incomes and expenses to the current account quickly.
+* Quickly add incomes and expenses: Allow users to add incomes and expenses to the current account balance quickly.
-    Only the amount is needed
+    - Only the amount is needed to add an income/expense where balance is affected

 * Subscriptions: Allow users to add subscriptions as recurring expenses.
+    - Recurring payments should have at least 2 types of scheduling (monthly, yearly)
+    - View active subscriptions, including the next payment date, a description/title and the type of schedule

+* Update recurring payments: Users should be able edit any of their own payments.
+    - Users should be able to stop a subscription without deleting the previous payments.
+    - Stopping or changing the amount on a recurring payment shouldn't reload the page.
-    Users should be able to stop a subscription without deleting the previous payments View active subscriptions, including the next payment date, a description or title, the type of schedule User should be able to edit the current subscription amount, influencing next payments Users also can add recurring incomes for a better forecast in their budget
+    - User should be able to edit the current subscription amount, influencing next payments

+** Recurring incomes: Users can add recurring incomes for a better forecast in their budget

-* Movements History
+** Movements History
     Should it be handle in json format or in the database

 ** Categories: Allow users categorize the payments in common categories.